Radoslaw-Wolnik/Trip-Planning-Full-Stack/frontend/README_frontend.md

  -
 </details>

+## Contributing

+If you'd like to contribute to the frontend of this project, please follow these guidelines:

+1. Ensure your code follows the project's coding standards and conventions.
+2. Write or update tests for any new or modified components or functionality.
+3. Run the frontend tests using npm test.
+4. If you introduce new dependencies, ensure they are properly versioned and compatible with the project's requirements.
+5. Submit a pull request with a clear description of your changes and their purpose.

+We value contributions that improve the overall user experience, code quality, and learning aspects of the frontend application.

 ## TODO
  - [ ] check the enviorement variables and idk if use process.sth... or import envioremnt and envioremnet.sth (will use scnd one)
  - [ ] recover acc - forgotten password page (one time magic link to change pass)